-- a) As of June 30, 2019, the Company has \$19,550 (December 31, 2018 \$19,623) in term deposits with a Canadian financial institution for the guarantee of business credit cards. - b) Flow-through common shares require the Company to spend an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
+- a) As of September 30, 2019, the Company has \$19,550 (December 31, 2018 \$19,623) in term deposits with a Canadian financial institution for the guarantee of business credit cards. - b) Flow-through common shares require the Company to spend an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
 The Company may be required to indemnify the holders of such shares for any tax and other costs payable by them in the event the Company has not made the required exploration expenditures.

-During the period ended June 30, 2019, the Company received \$1,645,000 from the issue of flow-through shares and renounced \$Nil in eligible expenditures.
-Such expenditures, as incurred, are not available to the Company for future deduction from taxable income.
+During the period ended September 30, 2019, the Company received \$2,274,315 from the issue of flow-through shares and expended \$1,797,397 in eligible expenditures.
+Such expenditures, as incurred and once renounced, are not available to the Company for future deduction from taxable income.

 Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of common shares.
 The incremental proceeds, or "premium", are recorded as deferred income.
-As at June 30, 2019 the Company is committed to expend the proceeds raised from the issuance of flow-through shares during the current period on future qualifying exploration expenditures.
+As at September 30, 2019 the Company is committed to expend a further \$476,918 of the proceeds raised from the issuance of flow-through shares during the current period on future qualifying exploration expenditures.